Reuel-T/transaction-app/README.md

 The API is configured to listen on :https://localhost:7333 (This might require the acceptance of developer certificates)

-Once successfully running, you can visit https://localhost:7333/swagger/index.html to have a look at and play with the routes in the API  without having to run any client application if you wish
+Once successfully running, you can visit https://localhost:7333/swagger/index.html to have a look at and play with the routes in the API for testing purposes without having to run any client application if you wish.
+On the containerised version visit http://localhost:5333/swagger/index.html

-Running the API/Database in Docker (through docker compose) uses http://localhost:5333 for the API and port `3341` for the database.
-It also creates a volume, so the data will be persisted between container restarts
+Running the API in Docker (through docker compose) uses http://localhost:5333 for the API and

 #### Client